 We Dominicans are crazy about our classic Bizcocho Dominicano (Dominican Cake).
 You can't understand it unless you've tried it.
 It is the fluffiest, airiest, moistest cake you'd ever try.
-And of course it is made a whole lot better with the traditional Pineapple Jam Filling for Dominican Cake.
+And it is made a whole lot better with the traditional Pineapple Jam Filling for Dominican Cake.

 Trust me, it's worth it.
-You can enjoy this as regular jam, use it to fill other cakes or desserts too.
+You can enjoy this as a regular jam, use it to fill other cakes or desserts too.

 Bear in mind that, if you will be baking a cake, this should be ready before you start baking, and, as you can see from the recipe, it takes a while to make and cool down (pineapple has tough fibers that take a while to break down.
 Whatever you do with it, enjoy it!

 - 1 pineapple